Convert 2.6 To A Fraction

 Explanation of the Mathematical Concepts

 The core mathematical concept behind this conversion lies in understanding the relationship between decimals and fractions.
-Decimals represent fractions with denominators that are powers of 10.
+Because of that, decimals represent fractions with denominators that are powers of 10.
 By identifying the place value of each digit in the decimal, we can directly express it as a fraction.
 The process of simplifying fractions involves finding the greatest common divisor (GCD) of the numerator and denominator and dividing both by it.
 This ensures the fraction is expressed in its simplest form, representing the same value but with smaller numbers.

 Working with Larger or More Complex Decimals